CodeAbbey/src/README.md

 ### Free (Shared) Hosting

 Pick some free hosting, for example [AwardSpace / AtWebpages](https://www.awardspace.com/) and simply copy files there.
-You'll need setup database here also and put its details into configuration, but at the first step this is not important.
+If you'll get error because `RewriteRule`s exist in `.htaccess` while the server has no `rewrite` module enabled, and you can't control it - just comment these lines.

 Then you'll get the site running on the web.
 There could be some limitations about some auxiliary functions (e.g. 3rd party login etc) but that's not much important for you now (such things anyway require efforts to setup).